 What is a pediatric nurse?

 Pediatric nurses are nurses who specialize in providing care to infants, children, and teens.
-Peds RNs work closely with doctors, family members, and other healthcare providers as part of a child’s clinical care team.
+Pediatric nurses work closely with doctors, pediatric nurse practitioners, family members, and other healthcare providers as part of a child’s primary care team.

-Since pediatric nurses work with many age ranges, they also have a wide range of responsibilities.
-Common duties may include:
+Since pediatric nurses work with many young patients of all age ranges, they also have a wide range of responsibilities.
+Common pediatric nursing practice duties may include:

 - Administering medications